Planet of Twins

 System I designed and wrote

-• GOAP + Behaviour Tree + FSM: Each enemy type runs its own brain.
-A goal-oriented planner sits on top and decides what to do, then hands execution down to a behaviour tree or state machine.
+• GOAP + Behaviour Tree + FSM: Each enemy archetype runs its own brain.
+A goal-oriented planner sits on top and decides what to do, then hands execution down to a behaviour tree or state machine over a shared blackboard.
 This is the system I am proudest of, and it is the clearest proof of how I think about problems.

-• An emergent enemy ecology: On top of the per-enemy brains I built shared systems for mood, social bonds between enemies, points of interest, and a faction-energy resource.
+• An emergent enemy ecology: On top of the per-enemy brains I built shared systems for mood, social bonds between enemies, points of interest, perception memory, and a faction-energy resource.
 Enemies even fight each other through a clan-war behaviour when no twin is nearby.
+Every archetype is designed to attack a different facet of the bond, dragging the twins apart, linking their health against them, or hunting the rescuing soul.

 • Story, World & Cinematics

 • The premise: The twins are torn apart when the villain inverts an ancient curse.
 Where it once bound twins together, the planet now pulls them apart, and the corrupted people around them become the enemies.
-The twins fight their way back to restore the bond.
-Defeated enemies were once neighbours, so their freed souls power the twins, and the kills are framed as grief rather than triumph.
+The world is built warm, alive, and beautiful precisely so its corruption reads as grief.
+Defeated enemies were once neighbours, so their freed souls power the twins, and the kills are framed as loss rather than triumph.

 System I built

-• Weaver's Gate, the rescue ability: When one twin is downed or trapped, the player has to save them before a countdown runs out.
-The free twin opens a gate and a soul crosses to the dying twin, and the player mashes to complete the rescue against the clock.
+• Weaver's Gate, the rescue ability: When one twin falls, the other's soul tears free from its body, crosses the planet's crack, and fights to bring them back before a countdown runs out.
 I built the whole rescue state machine, the soul travel, and the failure conditions.
-It is the moment the proximity bond pays off under real pressure.
+It is the moment the proximity bond pays off under real pressure, and it is the emotional centrepiece of the game.

-• Character progression: Both twins gain abilities through a skill tree as the player progresses, which feed into both puzzle-solving and combat.
-The unlocks, the points, and the upgrade-aware tuning all run through systems I wrote.
+• Character progression: Both twins gain abilities through the skill trees as the player progresses, which feed into both puzzle-solving and combat.
+The unlocks, the point bank, and the upgrade-aware tuning all run through systems I wrote.